SvenTiigi/YouTubePlayerKit/README.md

 Or navigate to your Xcode project then select `Swift Packages`, click the “+” icon and search for `YouTubePlayerKit`.

+> When integrating YouTubePlayerKit to a macOS or Mac Catalyst target please ensure to enable "Outgoing Connections (Client)" in the "Signing & Capabilities" sections.

 ## App Store Review

 When submitting an app to the App Store which includes the `YouTubePlayerKit`, please ensure to add a link to the [YouTube API Terms of Services](https://developers.google.com/youtube/terms/api-services-terms-of-service) in the review notes.